LED bulbs use 75% less energy than incandescent bulbs — DOE

 • Latent Heat: Melting a gallon of 32°F ice into 32°F water takes 144 BTUs.

-PCM insulation leverages this massive energy density.
+PCM insulation uses this massive energy density.
 By embedding micro-encapsulated waxes or salt hydrates into drywall, insulation batts, or floor underlayment, we create a thermal buffer that "locks" the room temperature at the phase change set-point.

 graph LR